 - It's impossible to say... - old man is frowning. - When the bodies are burning, they move.
 You can hear sounds,

 similar to moans.
 Back then I thought that they're still alive.
 And these flies, worms.
 How many people were killed in

 - Since I was a child, I always wanted to be a veterinarian.
 We had a farm.
 When in 1940 German army entered our

 village, I was 14.
 (The Eupen-Malmedy region is today's German-speaking Belgium.
 As a border area, it came from

-to Reich).
+area to Reich).
 Some of the neighbours started to greet themselves with "Heil Hitler!".
-We said traditional "Guten Tag".
+We said traditional "Guten

+Tag".
 They looked at us like we were traitors, because we didn't have swastikas in our windows.
-Nazis were asking my
+Nazis were asking

-father, why I weren't in the Hilterjugend.
-They also interrogated my parents because my brothers escaped to the
+my father, why I weren't in the Hilterjugend.
+They also interrogated my parents because my brothers escaped to

 neighbourhood.
 They caught him.
 He returned from the Russian Front heavily wounded.